Oregon vs. Arizona NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Oregon and its opponents have scored at least 58.5 points or more only once this year.
+- Oregon and its opponents have combined for 59 points -- this matchup's over/under -- only one time this year.

-- Arizona has not yet combined with its opponents to score more than 58.5 points in a game this season.
+- Arizona's games have yet to go over 59 points this season.

-- These two squads combine to allow 47.4 points per game, 11.1 fewer than this contest's over/under.
+- This contest's total is 11.6 points more than the 47.4 these two squads combine to surrender per game this season.

-- The Ducks and their opponents have scored an average of 60.2 points per game in 2021, 1.7 more than Saturday's total.
+- Ducks games this season feature an average total of 60.2 points, a number 1.2 points higher than Saturday's over/under.

-- The 58.5 over/under in this game is 7.0 points higher than the 51.5 average total in Wildcats games this season.
+- In 2021, games involving the Wildcats have averaged a total of 51.5 points, 7.5 fewer than this game's set over/under.

 Oregon Stats and Trends

-- So far this season Oregon has one win against the spread.
+- Oregon has one win against the spread in three games this year.

-- This season, the Ducks are winless ATS when entering a game as a favorite of 28.5 points or more.
+- The Ducks have yet to cover the spread this season when favored by 28.5 points or more.

-- Oregon's games this year have gone over the point total one time in three opportunities (33.3%).

-- Oregon is 1-2 against the spread and 3-0 overall this season when the team records more than 27.7 points.
+- Oregon is 1-2 against the spread and 3-0 overall this season when the team puts up more than 27.7 points.

-- The Ducks have one giveaway this season, while the Wildcats have three takeaways .
+- This year, the Ducks have one turnover, two fewer than the Wildcats have takeaways (3).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.